moutyque/Liste-courses/README.md

 # Liste-courses

 Awsome application to order you grossery items inside department and use that order for you every day / week / month grocery shoping.

-DEV IN PROGRESS
+# Confidentiality

+This app do not collect, process, store, share in any way.